 There are four basic methods for making soap at home:

-Melt and Pour Soap Making - Jump-Starting the Process
+Melt and Pour Soap Making

-Making soap with a "melt and pour" base is sort of like making a cake with a cake mix.
+Making soap with a melt and pour base is sort of like making a cake with a cake mix.
 What you lose in control of your ingredients and customization of your recipe, you make up for in safety, ease, and convenience.

 With melt and pour soap making, you buy pre-made blocks of uncolored, unscented soap “base” from a craft store or soap supplier.
 You melt the soap base in the microwave or a double boiler.
-When the soap is fully melted, you add your fragrance, color and/or additives.
+When the soap is fully melted, add fragrance, color and/or additives.
 Put it in a mold, and voila, you’re done.
 The soap is ready to use as soon as it hardens.

 - A countertop or other clean workspace with a microwave or double boiler